Tips for Organizing Your Moodle Course

 Include a “Start Here!” section at the beginning

-Provide a “Start Here!” section at the very beginning of the course that includes important information for getting started successfully in the course.
+Provide a “Start Here!” section at the very beginning of the course that includes an instructor welcome letter/video, course overview, video walkthrough of the Moodle course, and links to course documents (course map, syllabus, course schedule, etc.).
+You may also include an Introduce Yourself forum.
 Watch a demonstration of a Start Here section (beginning at 4:02).
-Consider including the following information in your Start Here section:

-Concise, descriptive titles make it easy for students to navigate to sections on the using the Course Index in Moodle.
-Including dates in titles help students locate current content.
-In the Quick Start Course Shell (see screenshot above), we recommend the following format: “Module # – [Module title] (Start Date – End Date).
+Concise, descriptive titles make it easy for students to navigate using the Course Index.
+Including dates helps students locate current content.
+We recommend the format: “Unit # – [Unit title] (Start Date – End Date).”

 Group items under consistent headings

-When creating a Text and Media Area resource that is intended to serve as a heading, be sure to use heading styles found in the Moodle editor to ensure the heading is accessible to assistive technologies such as screen readers.
+Use Text and Media Areas to separate and preface/describe groups of items.
+Be sure to use heading styles found in the Moodle editor to ensure the heading is accessible to assistive technologies.
+When creating a Text and Media Area resource that is intended to serve as a heading, be sure to use heading styles (see screenshot below) found in the Moodle editor to ensure the heading is accessible to assistive technologies such as screen readers.

 Use descriptive names for resources and activities.